dattphan15/scheduler/README.md

 # Interview Scheduler
 A single page application built using React.
 The Interview Scheduler allows a user to view the current interview schedule, create an appointment, or edit/cancel an existing appointment that they have.

+## Application Notes
+• Data is persisted by the API server using a PostgreSQL database.__
+• The client application communicates with an API server over HTTP, using the JSON format.__
+• Jest tests are used through the development of the project.

 #### Landing Page
 !["Screenshot of Landing Page"](https://github.com/dattphan15/scheduler/blob/master/docs/01-Landing-Page.png)